 Cricket: India hammer Sri Lanka by 168 runs in fourth ODI

-COLOMBO: Skipper Virat Kohli and Rohit Sharma hit quickfire centuries to set up a 168-run win for India in the fourth one-day international against Sri Lanka on Thursday (Aug 31).
+COLOMBO: India rode on blistering centuries by Virat Kohli and Rohit Sharma to thrash Sri Lanka by 168 runs in the fourth one-day international on Thursday (Aug 31) for a 4-0 lead in the five-match series.

 The batsmen shared 219 runs for the second wicket off just 168 balls to help India post an imposing 375-5 after the visitors elected to bat at the R. Premadasa stadium.

-Sri Lanka barely put up a fight after losing four early wickets for 68 runs, folding up for 207 in 42.4 overs to concede a 4-0 lead to India in the five-match series.
+Sri Lanka barely put up a fight after losing four early wickets for 68 runs, folding up for 207 in 42.4 overs.

-Angelo Mathews top-scored with 70 in an otherwise lacklustre show by the beleaguered hosts.
+Angelo Mathews top-scored with 70 in what was Sri Lanka's biggest defeat in terms of runs in an ODI on home soil.

+"We spoke about not being complacent at any stage," said Kohli, named man-of-the-match.
+"It was a clinical performance today.
+We wanted to bat first because we hadn't batted first in the three games.
+The surface was amazing.
+It was a good toss to win."

 Debutant Shardul Thakur gave India the first breakthrough when he had opener Niroshan Dickwella caught by Mahendra Singh Dhoni, playing his 300th one-day-international.